Police: Shooter who caused Texas school lockdown in custody

-UVALDE, Texas (AP) — Police in Texas say a shooter who prompted a lockdown at an elementary school has been taken into custody.
+UVALDE, Texas (AP) — At least two hospitals were treating patients Tuesday after a shooter prompted a lockdown at a Texas elementary school.

-The Uvalde Police Department said the person was taken into custody shortly after 1 p.m.
-Tuesday.
+The nature and severity of those injuries wasn’t immediately known, but the shooter was in custody shortly after 1 p.m, the Uvalde Police Department said.

 The Uvalde Consolidated Independent School District had said an active shooter was reported at Robb Elementary School, which has an enrollment of just under 600 students.

-There were no immediate reports of injuries.
+Uvalde Memorial Hospital said in a Facebook post that it was caring for “several students” in its emergency room, but it did not detail the nature or severity of their injuries.
+Another hospital, University Health, said it was treating a child and an adult patient from Robb Elementary but their conditions weren’t immediately available.

 Earlier, the district said that all schools in the district were locked down because of gunshots in the area.